The Deerslayer (1957)

 It’s occupant is a crazy old man named Tom Hutter, who lost his wife to Huron many years before.
 The white women are his daughters — pretty, flirtatious Judith, and shy, tomboyish Hetty.

-Now, of course, the Huron want revenge, not to mention the scalps of their dead braves.
+Now, of course, the Hurons want revenge, not to mention the scalps of their dead braves.

 Rating 3 out of 6Review:

-Silly in spots to be sure, but far more original than you’d expect from the title, thanks in large part to that floating fort our heroes take refuge on.
+Silly in spots to be sure, but far more original than you’d expect from the title, thanks in large part to that floating fort upon which our heroes take refuge.

 Rita Moreno is lovely as Hetty, a young girl who’s been taught that she’s not quite right in the head and far inferior to her sister Judith.
 Deerslayer gets her to see things differently; she eventually learns that she’s not Old Tom’s daughter at all.